What is self care?

 You’re worthy of having every good thing.
 You deserve it.
 It’s okay if you don’t believe me right now.
 Everyone has to start somewhere.
 Maybe you’re just beginning on your own self love and self care journey.
 I’ll be here if you need a hand.

-For starters, one of my favorite self care rituals is pampering myself, and this comes from a place of learning and understanding that I have the right to be cared for—even cared for by me.
-I love spending a few days a month giving myself a mani/pedi, soaking up the rays outside, indulging in an extra long shower, munching on my favorite dessert, and catching up on my favorite t.v. show—Gilmore girls.
+For starters, one of my favorite self care rituals is taking time for myself, and this comes from a place of learning and understanding that I have the right to be cared for—even cared for by me.
+I love spending a day here and there giving myself a manicure, soaking up the rays outside, indulging in an extra long shower, munching on my favorite dessert, and catching up on my favorite t.v. show—Gilmore girls.

 Self care is a daily lifestyle that includes: eating wholesome, nutrient-rich foods, exercising, getting adequate rest, and maintaining good mental health.